ammar-tanwar/bloglearnbay/posts/tuples-an-immutable-derived-datatype.md

 id: "tuples-an-immutable-derived-datatype"
 tableData:
   [
-    What is a tuple in Python?, Then what is the difference between list and tuple?, non-empty tuple, How to perform basic operations in a tuple?, Tuple Concatenation,  Repeating Tuple, Slicing Tuple, Finding the length of the Tuple ,Basic functions to use while executing a code in the tuple, Sorting of tuple, Nesting of tuples,Take away, ]
+    What is a tuple in Python?, Then what is the difference between list and tuple?, non-empty tuple, Creating Immutable tuple, How to perform basic operations in a tuple?, Tuple Concatenation,  Repeating Tuple, Slicing Tuple, Finding the length of the Tuple ,Basic functions to use while executing a code in the tuple, Sorting of tuple, Nesting of tuples,Take away, ]
 ---